 Hi!
 I’m Evan.

-I’m a [photographer, violinist, educator, engineer] based in San Francisco.
+I’m an [engineer, artist, educator] based in San Francisco.

-I graduated with a BSECE from Olin College in 2016.
+I recieved my BSECE from Olin College in 2016.

 I joined a student teaching team to give the second offering of Olin.js, a semester long for-credit course on full stack web development (in node.js).
 We created all the course materials and ran everything – we gave lectures, graded assignments, held office hours, etc.

 Our ~25 students (fellow Olin College students) started the semester with some programming experience, but little to no web experience.
 By the end of the semester, they were working in teams building real web apps using frameworks like Angular, Ember, and React (all popular in 2015).

 During my senior year, I wanted to transfer some of the electrical engineering knowledge and practices I had gained from my time as a course assistant and in industry.

 I led a small course attended by first- and second-year students covering best practices for solderless breadboards, lab equipment use (oscilloscopes and signal generators), op-amp circuits, and transistor basics.